How to Choose the Best telescopes for viewing planets

 Celestron NexStar 130 SLT Computerized Telescope – Fully computerized, no setup required, and easy to use.
 Great all around.

-What Is The Right telescope For Your Viewing of Venus, Jupiter, Saturn and Mars?
+What is the Right Telescope for Viewing Venus, Jupiter, Saturn, and Mars?

-Before you purchase any telescope, make sure that it has got all basic facilities.
+Before you purchase any telescope, make sure that it has all the basic facilities.
 Of course, you do not want your product to be one of those cheap stuffs that get rejected by NASA during its launch because it does not meet even the most basic requirement.
-So, what you need to do is to check the SkyProdigy 130 model.
-There are some basic aspects in this telescope that you need to check before you start purchasing.
+So, you need to check the SkyProdigy 130 model.
+There are some basic aspects of this telescope that you need to check before you start purchasing.
 These are:

 The Good Point Of Telescopes: